Wednesday, 27 December 2017

 In the darkness, he saw the next progression: license.

-In the darkness, he saw what this progression conveyed: loneliness, hiddenness.
+In the darkness, he saw what this progression conveyed: degeneracy, corruption.

 He accepted these things, and so the darkness.